DamienMrtl/directus/docs/extensions/displays.md

   `presentation`, `translations` and `group`.
 Defaults to `standard`.
 - `fields` — If this option is set, the display will fetch relational fields.
 Can either be an array of fields or a function that returns an array of fields.
+- `localFields` - If this option is set, the display will fetch additional fields from the same collection.
+Can either be an array of fields or a function that returns an array of fields.

 ## Display Component